mlevatich/Abelon/notes/gameplay/inventory.md

+# Inventory layout

+## Visual notes

 - Inventory starts in the top left
 - Submenus open to the right and scroll down if there are more than 8 options
 - Description of the hovered menu item appears in bottom right for non-endpoints
 - Additional info box appears in bottom left if the hovered item is complex
 - Upon selecting a menu item, open a submenu unless it's an endpoint

-A confirmation box appears in the middle to confirm changes.
+- A confirmation box appears in the middle to confirm changes.

+## Listing

 Items ->
     <list of items> -> (hover: name, picture, and description)